huggingface/hub-docs/docs/hub/spaces-overview.md

 ## Clone the Repository

-You can easily clone your Space repo.
+You can easily clone your Space repo locally.
 Start by clicking on the dropdown menu in the top right of your Space page:

 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/SpacesCloneRepo2.png"/>